paulrobello/par_infini_sweeper/README.md

 ## Whats New
 - Version 0.2.11:
   - Fix server mode not using other parameters such as user and nick
+  - Limit username and nickname to no more than 20 characters
 - Version 0.2.10:
   - Updated package metadata
   - Removed some unnecessary dependencies